Jodicooli/GraphRAG/documentation/README.fastapi.md

 We use FastAPI to define a simple route that accepts a movie-related question and returns a structured response.
 The endpoint connects all retrieval components (FAISS + Neo4j) and returns data to the frontend.

 ```
-from fastapi import FastAPI
-from BLL.retrieval import retrieve_context

 app = FastAPI()

 @app.get("/ask")
 def ask_question(query: str):
-    """Handles user queries & fetches movie relationships using GraphRAG."""
+    """Handles user queries & fetches relevant information in a structured format."""
     response = retrieve_context(query)
     return {"movies": response}
 ```

-When you call this /ask endpoint with a query like What is the best crime movie?, it returns a JSON response with relevant movie information pulled from both vector and graph-based retrieval.
+When you call this /ask endpoint with a query like "What are some Horror Movies?"", it returns a JSON response with relevant movie information pulled from both vector and graph-based retrieval.

 ---